grinnell-cs/csc151-dh/_eboards/eboard09-3.md

 * Accept that you might have to re-do parts of the mini-project to achieve the grade you'd like.
 * Consider submitting your code early to see potential issues.
+* Use evening tutors, who can give you feedback on your code.

 Questions
 ---------